a2i2/effort-expenditure-for-reward-task-mobile/README.md

 `coinsRunningTotal`: Float - The total number of coins the user has earned so far in the task across all completed trials.
 `trialEndTime`: Number - The Game Time at which the current trial ended. the practice task ended.
 `effortTimeLimit`: Number - The amount of time in milliseconds given to the user to reach the effort threshold for the current trial.
-`recalibration`: Boolean - Whether or the `thresholdMax` was adjusted due to the user reaching a new maximum number of presses (0 or 1).
+`recalibration`: Boolean - Whether or not the `thresholdMax` was adjusted due to the user reaching a new maximum number of presses (0 or 1).
 `thresholdMax`: Number - The maximum number of taps the user has achieved so far across all completed trials, include the calibration trials.
 `createdAt`: Date - A timestamp measured in seconds since January 1, 1970 (UTC).